raiden-network/spec/messaging.rst

 The protocol supports two types of transfers, direct and mediated.
 A :term:`Direct transfer` is non cancellable and unexpirable, while a :term:`Mediated transfer` may be cancelled and can expire.

 A mediated transfer is done in two stages, possibly on a series of channels:
-- Reserve token :term:`capacity` for a given payment, using a locked transfer message.
+- Reserve token :term:`capacity` for a given payment, using a :ref:`locked transfer message <locked-transfer-message>`.
-- Use the reserved token amount to complete payments, using the unlock message.
+- Use the reserved token amount to complete payments, using the :ref:`unlock message <unlock-message>`

 Message Flow
 ------------